 NBC’s Olympics coverage via Peacock is still mediocre

-Peacock drew a lot of heat during the 2020 Summer Olympics for its mediocre, incomplete, and confusing coverage.
+The Peacock streaming service drew a lot of heat during the 2020 Summer Olympics for its mediocre, incomplete, and confusing coverage.
 This is despite how heavily hyped Peacock was as a way to watch the games.
 NBC (and Comcast) still wanted users to subscribe to cable to watch full coverage on its cable channels, versus just paying for Peacock.

 Getting free Peacock as a Comcast internet-only customer requires a Flex box

 While Peacock’s Premium tier is free for Comcast customers, the internet-only tier requires a Flex streaming box.
 It’s a small square box that offers Peacock built-in, plus the option to use it to stream other major services (Netflix, HBO Max, etc.).
 The box can also be used as a cable box if one ever wants to sign up for Comcast’s TV services.
 While the first box is free, additional boxes for other TVs cost $5/month extra apiece.

 Fortunately, while signing up for the Flex box is required, using the box isn’t required to get free Peacock access.
 I simply set up Peacock through the box, then unplugged it and put the box in storage, while accessing Peacock through the app on my Roku device.

 - “Double Feature”, such as the first two “Blade” movies.

 - “Celebrating Black-Led Movies”: various movies starring Black people, including “The Best Man Holiday,” “Menace II Society,” “Boo!
 A Madea Halloween,” “The Hurricane,” and “Fear of a Black Hat.”